170 Metro Logos of the World * a must SET

 Due to these differences in usage, the following list can merely give a rough overview.
 If a city uses a logo for the metro system itself, the list will prefer it over any company logos and omit the latter.
-The logos have been gained from websites, maps or schedules found on the Internet, or scanned.
-In order to make them comparable they have been scaled to a standard size while trying to maintain maximum accurancy and quality.
+The logos have been obtained from websites, maps or schedules found on the Internet, or scanned.
+In order to make them comparable they have been scaled to a standard size while trying to maintain maximum accuracy and quality.
 Logos are protected by copyright of their owners; the low-resolution images of the logos presented here are for informational purpose only.”

 text by mic-ro.com/metro/metrologos.html